Survival (Doctor Who): Broadcast and reception

 stating it was "deadly serious and implacably evil, but with occasional flashes of dark humour".

 While stating that it was "deeply regrettable" that the original series of Doctor Who had to end with Survival, they added "that it went out on such a high note is, however, something to be thankful for".

 The serial was also positively received by Paul Cornell, Martin Day and Keith Topping, who praised Anthony Ainley's performance and considered the show to be "a great end to the series" with "an epic quality".

 Commercial releases

 In print

 A novelisation of this serial, written by Rona Munro, was published by Target Books in October 1990, making Munro the third woman to write a Doctor Who novelisation.
 A reprint edition was one of several possible books included with a 2008 issue of Doctor Who Magazine.

 Home media

 Survival was released on VHS in October 1995.
+It was released on DVD on 16 April 2007 as a 2-disc set.
+The serial was also released as part of the Doctor Who DVD Files collection, in issue 51, published 15 December 2010.

-It was released on DVD on 16 April 2007 as a 2-disc set and as part of the Doctor Who: The Collection Season 26 blu-ray box set released in 2020.
+The story was released once more as part of the Doctor Who: The Collection Season 26 blu-ray box set released in 2020.
 It is the only story from season 26 not to have an alternate extended cut.
-This serial was released as part of the Doctor Who DVD Files collection, in issue 51, published 15 December 2010.